 As a Creator, you may be passionate about multiple endeavors.
 This is great!
 It might not make sense for you to open a ConvertKit account for every blog you own.
-However, there are some things so consider if you choose to do so.
+However, there are some things so consider if you choose to keep everything under a single account.

 Our general advice is:

-If your blogs cater to different Segments of the same audience, then one ConvertKit account will work fine.
+1. If your blogs/businesses cater to different segments of the same audience, then one ConvertKit account will work fine.

-If they are separate blogs with distinct audiences, you will have an easier time creating a separate account for each blog.
+2. If they are separate blogs/businesses with distinct audiences, you will have an easier time creating a separate account for each blog.

-We are not going to ban your account or stop you from managing email marketing for multiple sites in one account.
+We won't ban your account or stop you from managing email marketing for multiple sites in one account.
 But!
-Keep in mind that there are some ConvertKit features you may not get to take advantage of.
+Keep in mind that there are some ConvertKit features you may not get to take full advantage of.

 The 'All Subscribers' filter

-ConvertKit was built to be Subscriber-centric, and this means you really only have one list.
-You can use Segments and Tags to carefully separate one audience from the other, but you won't ever want to use the 'All Subscribers' option when sending Broadcasts or creating Segments, as that will include Subscribers from both audiences.
+ConvertKit was built to be subscriber-centric, and this means you really only have one list.
+You can use segments and tags to carefully separate one audience from the other, but you won't ever be able to use the 'All Subscribers' option when sending broadcasts or creating segments, as that will include subscribers from both audiences.

 Unsubscribing

-If you have a Subscriber that has subscribed to both blogs, it is possible for them to Unsubscribe from both, while only intending to unsubscribe from one.
-We highly recommend you create custom unsubscribe links, as well as include explicit statements at the bottom of each email, as to what will happen if they click "Unsubscribe."
+If a subscriber is in both audiences, it is possible for them to unsubscribe from both while only intending to unsubscribe from one.
+We highly recommend you create custom unsubscribe links that include explicit statements about what will happen if they click "Unsubscribe."

 Reply-To Address